Paula Windecker publishes her doctoral dissertation

 Review of the 28.04.2025

 The official opening ceremony took place in the afternoon, with the cutting of a red volume.
 Prof. Dr. Stefanie Acquavella-Rauch was also present as our senior spokesperson and thus one of the representatives of the “subunits” (GSHS, Network NatLife and GAFP) of this newly established structure at JGU.
-Also Prof. Dr. Eva Rentschler, senior member of the GAFP and spokesperson of the Network NatLife.
+Also Prof. Dr. Eva Rentschler, Senior Fellow of the GAFP and spokesperson of the Network NatLife.
 Further information under KOM and Press.

 Fiona Kazarovytska completes doctorate